Cosdon triple stone row on Dartmoor

 Distribution of long triple row with no terminal cairns.

-Most of the triple rows are of this type with the “classic” examples being found in SW Britain.
-The two Scottish examples at Giant’s Stones (Shetland) and Learable Hill 1 (Sutherland) are both problematic to some extent.
-The Giant’s Stones are described as probably including three rows, although the only available plan shows the site as a stone ring with a single row leading from it.
-A field visit will be required to establish to most likely interpretation.
-The Learable Hill 1 row is a mixture of double and triple in character and it is possible therefore that this example is actually a double row with an adjacent single row leading along part of its length.
-If these two rows are eventually moved from this category the distribution will be wholly SW Britain in character.
-The single example in Wales at Craig-Y-Fan Ddu looks genuine and has been the subject of an inclusive excavation.
+Most (8) of the triple rows are of this type with the “classic” examples being found in SW England.
+The single example in Wales at Craig-Y-Fan Ddu looks genuine and has been the subject of an excavation.
 Survey however identified a pair of small standing stones beyond the rows which might suggest that this site was once a multiple stone row rather than a triple.
-The remaining triple rows with no terminal are all in SW England with four on Exmoor (Chains Valley, Cheriton Ridge, North, Furzehill Common 5 and Wilmersham Common, South) and two on Dartmoor (Challacombe Down and Holne Moor).
-Further work here may also result is revisions and perhaps lead to the conclusion that triple rows are very rare indeed.
+The remaining triple rows with no terminal are all in SW England with five on Exmoor (Beckham Hill, Chains Valley, Cheriton Ridge, North, Furzehill Common 5 and Halscombe) and two on Dartmoor (Challacombe Down and Holne Moor).

 Long Triple Rows with cairn at the upper end

 The Money Pit at Yar Tor stone row on Dartmoor (Scale 1m).

 Distribution of long triple rows with cairn at the upper end.